electron/electron/docs/api/web-contents.md

 **Note:**

-1. The IPC message handler in web pages does not have an `event` parameter, which is different from the handlers on the main process.
+1. The IPC message handler in web pages does not have an `event` parameter, which is different from the handlers in the main process.
 2. There is no way to send synchronous messages from the main process to a renderer process, because it would be very easy to cause dead locks.